Welcome to the African Studies Program!

-We are committed to being one of the nation's leading programs for the interdisciplinary study of Africa.
+The African Studies Program has long been recognized as one of the leading centers for the interdisciplinary study of Africa.
 Our diverse research, teaching, and outreach activities promote greater understanding and appreciation of the continent and its people.
 We also promote the study of Africa in global perspective by cooperating with other area-studies programs, international centers, professional schools, and departments inside and outside Indiana University.
 All of our activities are conducted in accordance with our values stressing integrity, excellence, diversity, community, collaboration, and creativity.

 Upcoming Events ♦ Announcements

 African Studies Program Spring Student Awards ReceptionApril 24 4:30-6:30pm GISB Ground floor reception area Students, faculty, staff and friends of the African Studies Program are invited to attend our year-end celebration honoring outstanding undergraduate and graduate students in African Studies.
 Awards will be presented at 5:00 pm.
 Sudanese appetizers and desserts will be provided by Nesrin Omer.
 We hope to see you there!

 Take a Study Break at ASP this week!April 22-April 25, 9:00am-4:00pm Daily, African Studies Program Offices, GA 3072 Whether you are needing sustenance to study for upcoming final exams, or just want to take a break, head over to African Studies this week!
 We'll have coffee, tea, sodas, and snacks waiting for you.
 Good luck on exams and have a great summer!
 Congratulations to those graduating!

 Early Registration for Summer and Fall 2019Summer: March 20 - 27 | Fall: April 1 - 26

 View Fall 2019 AFRI course listings and cross listings with other programs, departments, and schools here and Summer 2019 here.
 The list will be continuously updated so please check back often or contact the African Studies prorgam at email@example.com.